naev/naev/docs/manual/sec/intro.md

 * `rep.lua`: internal file for the console.
 Do not modify!!
 * `rescue.lua`: script run when the game detects the player is stranded, such as they have a non-spaceworthy ship and are stuck in an uninhabited spob.
 * `save_updater.lua`: used when updating saves to replace old outfits and licenses with newer ones.
-* `slots.xml`: defines the types of slots in the game.
-TODO make a directory.
 * `start.xml`: determines the starting setting, time and such of the game.
 * `trails.xml`: determines the types of ship trails that are available and their shaders.
 TODO make a directory.